Reisorel/Reisorel/README.md

 ## 🚀 What I'm Working On
-- 🌱 Learning Node.js to enhance my backend development skills.
+- 🌱 Learning Node.js to enhance my comprehension of basic backend development skills.
+- 🐍 Learning Python (Django & Flask) to make my backends even more powerfull and flexi
 - 🚀 Building dynamic and responsive user interfaces with React.

 ## 📫 Let's Connect